The new Research Councils UK (RCUK) Open Access policy: what it means for you

 - The College has no policy on which option should be pursued but encourages researchers to publish in the outlet, which is most appropriate for their research.
 You can view a decision tree outlining your options.
 Ultimately, all outputs should end up on BIROn.
 With Gold, BIROn is able to reuse the final, published version.
 With Green, it's rare for this to be permitted, so we prefer the Author’s Accepted Manuscript (AAM).
 For more information on drafts and how we can use them, or more general information on BIROn, please see the deposit FAQ.

 - Journals usually require an embargo on access to the full-text of articles (even where the version made available is not the final published one).

 - To comply with the RCUK policy, journals must require an embargo of, at maximum, 6 months in STEM disciplines and 12 months in Arts, Humanities and Social Sciences.

-- Assuming a compliant journal, the metadata about the publication is available immediately, but the full-text will be locked for the embargo period.
+- Assuming a compliant journal, the metadata about the publication becomes available immediately, but the full-text is locked for the embargo period.
 This is made possible by our Immediate Deposit/Optional Access mandate.